Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   For example, to associate a texture to a face in a geometric model, both the face and the texture are attached to the same reference-key.

-@figure{ocaf_image004.png, "Topology driven versus reference-key driven approaches"}
+@figure{ocaf_image004.png,"Topology driven versus reference-key driven approaches",360}

  Reference-keys can be created in two ways: